Balancing Vata in the Joints

 Simply place a pure (ideally, twenty-four karat) gold item—like a gold band—in 2 cups of water, bring to a boil, and boil until only 1 cup remains.
-Remove the gold item (it will not be damaged at all by this process), cool and store the gold water.
+Remove the gold item (it will not be damaged at all by this process), then cool and store the gold water.
 Take 1 teaspoon of this water two to three times each day.7

-Consider the Addition of Vata-Pacifying Herbs
+Consider the Addition of Vata-Balancing Herbs

-Herbs can help to balance vata systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.
+Herbs can help balance vata systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.

 Guggulu resin is a penetrating, detoxifying, and rejuvenating herb renowned for its ability to scrape naturally accumulating toxins from the gross and subtle channels of the body (physical and energetic pathways), but also for its capacity to carry other herbs deep into specific tissues.
 This traditional Ayurvedic formula has long been used to balance excess vata in the joints, nerves, and muscles.

 More General Support of Vata

-Balance vata systemically with Healthy Vata tablets Or help to clear vata from your channels of digestion and elimination with Vata Digest tablets or Hingvastak (the powdered form of the Vata Digest formula that can be taken alone or sprinkled on your food like pepper.
+Balance vata systemically with Healthy Vata tablets.
+To help clear vata from your channels of digestion and elimination, consider Vata Digest tablets.
+You can also use Hingvastak, the powdered form of Vata Digest, which can be taken alone or sprinkled on your food like pepper.